-- Electrical Outlets: Very limited.
-I saw a few located out of reach of the seating area.
-I opted to sit in the business center table to charge my phone using the USB port in one of the computers.
+- Electrical Outlets: I saw a few located out of reach of the seating area.
+I opted to sit at the business center table to charge my phone using the USB port in one of the computers.

 - Reflexology Foot Massage and Back Massage: Available at an additional cost.
 Ask at check in for details and appointments.
 The posted rate is IDR 80,000 per 30 minutes, or about $6.
-Only Indonesian Rupiahs are accepted!
+Indonesian Rupiahs only!

-- Showers: They only have one shower stall and it doesn’t seem to be checked very often.
-It was a very muggy and humid room, and the steam from the shower didn’t get exhausted out of the room.
+- Showers: They have one shower stall and it doesn’t seem to be checked very often.
+It was a very humid room, because the steam from the shower didn’t get exhausted out of the room.
 I noticed mildew buildup in some places.
 Generic shampoo bottles are scattered around the shower stall.
 Ask an attendant for a clean towel.

-If you want access to this lounge, get a Priority Pass today and walk right in!
+If you want access to this Premier Lounge Jakarta, get a Priority Pass today and walk right in!

 For More on Indonesia: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.